ijgnd/anki__BetterSearch/src/config.md

 &nbsp;

+- `ignore upper and lower case (case insensitive search)` (default is "false"): if this setting is "true" the search will be case insensitive.
+If "false" (the default) typing only in lower case means case insensitive search while one upper case character makes the search case sensitive.

+&nbsp;

 - `modify_card` (default is true): when you type into the browser search box if the last characters in the search box are "card:" a dialog with a list of your card types is opened.
 The selected entry is inserted into the search box.